GSA-TTS/watchtower/README.md

 # Whether the app will be marked as "missing" if it is not observed.
 Apps
 # marked as optional will never be marked as missing or unknown.
 [optional: <bool> | default = false]

+# Watchtower considers routes to be a part of an apps definition.
+The routes
+# section can be omitted, and will be interpreted as "app should have no routes"
+routes:
+  # Route strings must be of the form <hostname>.<domain> and not deviate.
+The
+  # following would be a valid route: my-cool-app.app.cloudfoundry
+  # where the hostname would be interpreted to be "my-cool-app" and the domain
+  # as "app.cloudfoundry".
+  [ - <string> ... ]
 ```

 ### `<cf_space_config>`